I am currently supervising four doctoral students: Sarah Huxley, Barbara Conde, Janice Ansine, and Derek Robertson.

 See also Digital Historians in Italy and the United Kingdom: Perspectives and Approaches by Claudia.

 Sian Beavers began work on her Leverhulme-funded PhD research in October 2015.
 At the Future and Reality of Gaming Conference, part of Vienna’s Game City event.
 Sian’s presentation was on the topic Looking Beyond: Historical Gameplay beyond the content, where she discussed information seeking behaviour and multimedia relationships in relation to historical games, amongst other ideas.
 I supervised Sian from April 2016 until February 2017, to cover for the maternity leave of her lead supervisor.
+Sian passed her viva successfully on 8 October 2019.

 Previously I supervised Katharine Jewitt as she worked on her Research Methods masters dissertation on the experiences of technology-enhanced learning by teenagers excluded from school.
 Katharine went on to study for a PhD at The University of Glasgow and passed her viva in July 2017 with her thesis entitled ‘Using Virtual Reality To Enhance Informal Learning in Small and Medium Enterprises’.